webdev-ashishk/ui-ux-figma/README.md

 # Wireframeing

 – creating scatch of whats your website look like!
-– Blue print of your website look and feel!
+– Blue print of your website !

 ![Alt text](image.png)